Dr. Elaine Foster

-Before being appointed as the Dean, Nursing and Healthcare Programs, Dr. Elaine Foster was the Associate Dean of graduate nursing programs at American Sentinel University.
+Dr. Elaine Foster is the Dean, Nursing and Healthcare Programs at American Sentinel University.
 Previously, she was the Associate Dean for the School of Nursing at Kaplan University, overseeing the nursing program and its faculty and operations, launching new programs and managing all accreditation issues.
 For 27 years, Dr. Foster held various leadership roles at Southwestern Michigan College, including Dean of the School of Nursing and Human Services and Dean of academic studies.
 She has presented at numerous state and national conferences.
 In 2007, she served on a nursing legislative task force for the state of Michigan to develop a plan to reduce the shortage of nurses in the state.

 Dr. Foster is a member of the National League of Nursing and Sigma Theta Tau International.
 She is a Program Evaluator for Accrediting Commission for Education in Nursing and the Distance Education Accrediting Commission.
 She is a past member of several state and national professional associations, including the Michigan Liberal Arts Deans organization, the National Organization of Associate Degree Nursing, the Northern Indiana Organization of Nurse Executives and the Michigan Council of Nursing Education Administrators (for which she served as president).
 Dr. Foster also serves on the board of trustees for the Cass County Council on Aging.

 Dr. Foster holds a Ph.D. in educational leadership and administration from Andrews University, a Master of Science Nursing from Andrews University and a Bachelor of Science Nursing from the University of Michigan.